 But in a dropshipping business, your dropshipping partner covers these initial costs, giving you the freedom to focus on your ecommerce store.

 You only pay for the inventory that you sell online, which makes it easy for you to get your idea off the ground.

 How to Start a Dropshipping Business

-1. Figure out what you want to sell.
+1. Figure out what products you want to dropship

 Dropshipping is great because it is open to everyone, but it is challenging because an open playing field means a lot of competition.
-Think about how you plan to stand out, and about what you are selling that people can’t find anywhere else.
+Think about how you plan to stand out as a merchant, and about what you are selling that people can’t find anywhere else.